kdjnz/Google_Photos_without_albums/README.md

 Once set up, within the directory of the main.py file, at the Python command line type:
 $ main.py [client_id] [client_secret]

 Tip: Use a Google Photo instance with a few files to test it first.
-Currently I have 10,000+ files and I have get back a (correct) list of 5,000 items without folders...So it takes some time to work through these and create the output list.
+Currently I have 10,000+ files and I get back a (correct) list of 5,000 items without folders...So it takes some time to work through these and create the output list.